Alcohol and Breast Cancer in Women

 How Risk Factors Influence Disease

 The more risk factors for breast cancer you have, the higher the risk of developing breast cancer.
 Keep in mind that having one or more risk factors doesn't guarantee you will get breast cancer.
-Many women who get breast cancer have none of the risk factors except age.
+Many women who get breast cancer do not have any risk factors except increased age.

 The cause of most cancers is unknown, but it is likely to be a combination of several factors that come together.
-Advancing age, family history, genetic mutations, and certain lifestyle choices increase your overall risk.
+Increased age, family history, genetic mutations, and certain lifestyle choices increase your overall risk.

 Some risk factors can't be changed, like your history or genetic make-up.
 Others, such as exercise, diet, or alcohol use, are changeable.
 You can reduce your risk of developing breast cancer by taking control of risk factors that you can change.
 Here is some information on how alcohol use increases your risk of breast cancer.

 Researchers in England evaluated data from 53 previously published studies on alcohol and breast cancer.
 The review included data on more than 153,000 women and found a slightly increased relative risk (7%) of breast cancer in women who drank one drink per day compared with women who did not drink.
 Increasing alcohol consumption translated to increasing risk.

 In addition to the British review, an ongoing research project on women's health, called the Nurses' Health Study, found support for the potential cancer-triggering effects of alcohol.
 Data gathered from 105,986 women found that those who drink alcohol have a small increased risk of developing invasive breast cancer.
 Data from the Nurses' Health Study also showed that women who drink moderately and take hormone replacement therapy may have an even higher risk of developing breast cancer.

-Some research has suggested that the risk of cancer is increased in women you drink alcohol and have lower folate levels.
+Some research has suggested that the risk of cancer is increased in women who drink alcohol and have lower folate levels.